 Food Cooperatives of Will County

+What is a community garden?A community garden is a single piece of land gardened collectively by a group of people.
+A city’s community gardens can be as diverse as its gardeners.
+Some grow only flowers, others are nurtured communally and their bounty shared.
+Community gardens improve users’ health through increased fresh vegetable consumption and providing a venue for exercise.
 Community gardens are managed and maintained with the active participation of the gardeners themselves, rather than tended only by a professional staff.
 Community gardens often encourage food production by providing gardeners a place to grow vegetables and other crops.
 Some gardens are grown collectively, with everyone working together; others are split into clearly divided plots, each managed by a different gardener (or group or family).
 Many community gardens have both "common areas" with shared upkeep and individual/family plots.
+Benefits of Community Gardens:• Improve the quality of life for people in the garden

 • Provide a catalyst for neighborhood and community development